phipag/ev-simulation-model/README.md

 The marginal distributions: $p(d)$, $p(e)$, $p(z)$
 The conditional distributions: $p(d|z)$, $p(e|z)$, $p(d,e|z)$

 The distribution $p(d,e|z)$ is of particular interest because it allows to simulate tuples of charging duration and electricity demand given a certain plug-in hour of the day.
 The marginal distribution $p(z)$ can be leveraged in a population model where a fixed number of chargers is assumed to determine how many new vehicles plug-in during a certain time interval.
-For example, to calculate the plug-in probability between 16 and 17 o'clock you can calculate $\int_{16}^{17} p(z) dz$.
-Multiplying the resulting probability with the number of chargers in the population then yields the absolute number of new plug-ins within this time interval.
+For example, to calculate the plug-in probability between 16 and 17 o'clock you can calculate $$\int_{16}^{17} p(z) \thinspace dz \quad .$$ Multiplying the resulting probability with the number of chargers in the population then yields the absolute number of new plug-ins within this time interval.

 # Developer notes